You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • AI, analytics, and automation providers: with providers that help us train, test, evaluate, operate, secure, monitor, improve, host, or support AI models, machine-learning systems, recommendation systems, ranking systems, search systems, moderation systems, reporting systems, behavioural algorithms, fraud-prevention systems, and product analytics;

-• Payment and transaction partners: with processors, app stores, banks, wallet providers, PayPal, Stripe, tax or KYC providers, fraud vendors, payout providers, and relevant transaction counterparties where needed to complete purchases, payouts, disputes, chargebacks, refunds, or fraud checks;
+• Payment and transaction partners: with processors, app stores, banks, wallet providers, PayPal, tax or KYC providers, fraud vendors, payout providers, and relevant transaction counterparties where needed to complete purchases, payouts, disputes, chargebacks, refunds, or fraud checks;

 • Advertising and analytics partners: with marketing, attribution, analytics, measurement, and advertising partners, subject to your settings, applicable law, and this policy;